mseri/doi2bib/README.md

 # doi2bib
-Small CLI to get a bibtex entry from a DOI or an arXiv ID
+Small CLI to get a bibtex entry from a DOI or an arXiv ID.

 Usage: